Dynamic Workflows: Advanced Example - Modifying the Schema Feature

 Introduction

-In this example, a custom transformer called the SchemaScanner will be used to build a schema feature, then the feature will be manipulated using other transformers.
+In this example, a custom transformer called the SchemaScanner will be used to build a schema feature, which will then be manipulated using other transformers.
 This is a common pattern and should be used whenever you need to build a schema and edit its contents.

 The Pattern